MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/overview/ad-fs-requirements.md

 ### Domain functional\-level requirements

-- All user account domains and the domain to which the AD FS servers are joined must be operating at the domain functional level of Windows Server 2003 or higher.
+- All user account domains and the domain to which the AD FS servers are joined must be operating at the domain functional level of Windows Server 2003 or later.

-- A Windows Server 2008 domain functional level or higher is required for client certificate authentication if the certificate is explicitly mapped to a user's account in AD DS.
+- A Windows Server 2008 domain functional level or later is required for client certificate authentication if the certificate is explicitly mapped to a user's account in AD DS.

 ### Schema requirements